 Is it Risky to do Business With You?

-You might be stuck in a love-hate relationship with Big Macs and Chicken McNuggets, but there’s no denying that McDonald’s is successful, having celebrated their 50th anniversary a couple of years ago, with more than 31,000 restaurants worldwide.
+You might be stuck in a love-hate relationship with Big Macs and Chicken McNuggets, but there’s no denying that McDonald’s is successful, with more than thousands of restaurants worldwide.

 You don’t have to be a fast-food McFreak, however, to appreciate the way McDonald’s positions and promotes itself.
 In other words, hate the food, but devour the marketing.

 The problem is, ask five MBA professors to pinpoint McDonald’s biggest success strategy and you’ll get five different answers.
 One thing they do agree on, however, is that McDonald’s winning formula has removed the risk of buying (whether intentionally or not) because buyers know what they’re going to get and that has made all the difference.
 Removing the risk is a lesson we must learn in real estate too.

 Early on, McDonald’s created a process-driven approach to delivering good quality (not great quality) at an amazing speed for a very low price.
 And, by applying the process uniformly throughout the chain, they removed the risk of eating in their restaurants.
 In other words, customers do not express their preference when they eat there as much as they eliminate their risk of having a bad experience elsewhere.